 - My Account

 *Alan Page was born on this date in 1945.
-He was an African American football player and is a lawyer and state Supreme Court Judge, and education activist.
+He was a Black football player and is a lawyer, retired state Supreme Court Judge, and education activist.

 Page played professionally with the Minnesota Vikings and the Chicago Bears from until 1981.
 In 1971, he was the first defensive player in NFL history to receive "Most Valuable Player" Award.
 Eight years later Page became the first active NFL player to complete a marathon (26.2 miles).
 Also during this time (1978) he received his Jurist Doctor from the University of Minnesota Law School.

 One year later he joined the Minnesota Association of Black Lawyers and has been a member of the Advisory Board of the Mixed Blood Theater Company since 1984.
 He was a Color Commentator for Turner Broadcasting System, College Football Game of the Week in 1982 and a Commentator for National Public Radio from 1982-1983.
 Page also received the National Education Association "Friend of Education" Award and the Chicago's Inner City Sports Hall of Fame in 1991.
 In 1993 he was inducted into College Football Hall of Fame.

 Page was on the Board of Directors of the Minneapolis Urban League from 1987-1990 and a member of the Institute of the Bill of Rights Law Task Force on Drug Testing in the Workplace, 1990-1991.
 In 1988, he founded The Page Education Foundation, which assists minority youth with post-secondary education.
 The Page Education Foundation was created with a simple but innovative idea; to entice young people of color to positively influence younger children by offering mentoring and financial assistance for college in exchange for their volunteer service.